 The primary manual pertinent to data collection and documentation is the Commercial Appraisal Manual.
 This manual provides a uniform system of itemizing the multitude of components comprising improved properties.
-Commercial properties located in Collin Central Appraisal District's assignment will be coded according to this manual and the approaches to value will be structured and calibrated based on this coding system.
+Commercial properties located whithin the District's boundaries will be coded according to this manual and the approaches to value will be structured and calibrated based on this coding system.